 For more information call:443-643-3257 443-643-3257

-Based on the information gathered in these types of studies, the Speech Language Pathologist (SLP) consults with the individual's physician to determine the best way to meet nutritional needs.
+Based on the information gathered in these evaluations, the Speech Language Pathologist (SLP) consults with the individual's physician to determine the best way to meet nutritional needs.
 This may include a change in diet, use of strategies to make swallowing safer and easier, and swallowing treatment with an SLP.
-Modified Barium Swallow is available at UM UCMC and UM HMH and FEES is available at UM UCMC.
+Modified Barium Swallow is available at UM UCMC and UM HMH and Fiber Optic Endoscopic Evaluation of Swallowing (FEES) is available at UM UCMC.
 Both require a doctor's order.

 Modified Barium Swallow

-An MBS is an x-ray of swallowing function to test the ability to swallow food and drink safely and comfortably.
-A Speech Language Pathologist performs the study along with a Radiologist.
+An MBS is an X-ray of swallowing function to test the ability to swallow food and drink safely and comfortably.
+An SLP performs the study along with a radiologist.
 It provides valuable information for assessing and treating swallowing problems.
-It does involve a small amount radiation exposure, and therefore, may not be suitable for all individuals.
+It does involve a small amount of radiation exposure and may not be suitable for all individuals.